ADT Self Setup vs. Vivint

 So, why bother reading this comparison?
 Simple: these are both great systems, but they’re not both great for you.
-There are a number of stark differences between Blue by ADT and Vivint, and only one of these companies will make sense for your particular situation.
+There are a number of stark differences between ADT Self Setup and Vivint, and only one of these companies will make sense for your particular situation.
 Which one is it?
 Keep reading to find out.

-Camera Options: Both companies offer three basic camera models – an indoor camera, an outdoor camera, and a doorbell camera.
+- Camera Options: Both companies offer three basic camera models – an indoor camera, an outdoor camera, and a doorbell camera.
 Both also have options for outdoor cameras equipped with security lighting.

-Pricing: You’ll pay more across the board for Vivint than Blue ADT, but that’s because Vivint is a full-service home security company while Blue is a DIY company.
+- Pricing: You’ll pay more across the board for Vivint than ADT Self Setup, but that’s because Vivint is a full-service home security company while ADT Self Setup is a DIY system.

-Installation options: Blue by ADT only offers DIY installation, while Vivint only offers professional installation.
+- Installation options: ADT Self Setup is self-installed, while Vivint requires professional installation.

 Comparing System Components